Hamiltonian Floer theory on surfaces: Application: Positively transverse foliations from Floer theory

 where $n^{\alpha^{\#},t}(\hat{x},\hat{y})$ is the mod $2$ count of the number of elements in $\mathcal{M}^{\alpha^{\#},t}(\hat{x},\hat{y};H,J)$.
 The cap action descends to homology, and is independent at the homology level of all choices.
 Moreover, for generic adapted homotopies of Floer data, the cap action commutes with continuation maps \textit{at the chain level}.
 That is, for generic $(\mathcal{H},J)$ we have

 whenever the Floer pairs $(H^\pm,J^\pm)$ at the ends of the homotopy are such that the relevant moduli spaces are transversal.
-It follows from the above that, under the identification of $HF_*(H)$ with $QH_{*+n}(M)$, the cap action on $HF_*(H)$ is identified with the standard cap action of the homology of $M$ on its quantum homology.
+It follows from the above that, under the identification of $HF_*(H)$ with $QH_{*+n}(M)$, the cap action on $HF_*(H)$ is identified with the obvious action of the homology of $M$ on its quantum homology via the quantum product (see \cite{PSS96} for a proof of this identification).